a13xp0p0v/kernel-hardening-checker/README.md

 But nobody likes checking configs manually.
 So let the computers do their job!

-__kconfig-hardened-check__ is a tool for checking the security hardening options of the Linux kernel.
+__kernel-hardening-checker__ is a tool for checking the security hardening options of the Linux kernel.
 It supports checking:

   - Kconfig options (compile-time)
   - Kernel cmdline arguments (boot-time)